robstoll/atrium/README.md

 ```
 </exs-add-info-2-output>

 One last example.
-This time about making an assertion that a certain `Throwable` is thrown but the assertion fails
+This time about formulating an expectation that a certain `Throwable` is thrown but
-because it was the wrong one.
+the expectation fails because it was the wrong one.
 Atrium comes with a very useful hint, it shows the actual exception:

 <ex-add-info-3>